-Cardiac Electrophysiology (EPS) is the study of normal and abnormal electrical behaviour of the heart.
-There are generally 3 reasons that an electrical study of the heart will be considered.
+Cardiac Electrophysiology Studies (EP Study) are the study of normal and abnormal electrical behaviour of the heart.
+They are used to evaluate your heart’s electrical system and to check for abnormal heart rhythms (arrhythmias).

-- To get to the bottom of unexplained blackouts;
+- to investigate the cause of unexplained blackouts, or

 - Aspirin (or any related products);

 - Blood thinners (Warfarin, Heparin);

 - Arthritis medication;